Mitch Garver Preview, Player Props: Rangers vs. Astros

 Mitch Garver At The Plate

-- In 65.1% of his 63 games this season, Garver has picked up at least one hit.
-He's also had 15 multi-hit games.
+- Garver has reached base via a hit in 42 games this season (of 64 played), and had multiple hits in 16 of those games.

-- He has gone deep in 20.6% of his games this season, and 6.1% of his plate appearances.
+- He has hit a home run in 21.9% of his games this year, and 6.4% of his chances at the plate.

-- In 38.1% of his games this year, Garver has picked up at least one RBI.
-In seven of those games (11.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.
+- Garver has had at least one RBI in 39.1% of his games this season (25 of 64), with more than one RBI eight times (12.5%).
+He has also accounted for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.